A common question people ask me is, what is it like teaching at a Vietnamese public school?

 Public schools begin at 7AM.

-You do not have to work 7AM though.
+You do not have to work 7AM.
 You can ask your employer to only schedule you for the afternoon classes 1PM-5PM.

 Long Lunch Breaks